 Hershey's second landing was on Tuesday, July 29, 1930 at 5:45PM.
 His itinerary was the same: arrival from Pueblo, remain overnight and departing for Denver at 10:00 the next morning.
 He carried five unidentified passengers for W.A.E., again in NC121M.

 Interestingly, the Fairmount Apartments housed other Register pilots and colleagues of Hershey.
 They were Lee Willey (27) and his wife Gladys (28) and son Selwyn (8) , who lived in Apartment 6.
 On the census form, Willey was identified as a “Transport Pilot” for “W.A.E.” and “Mid-Continent Air Express."
-He paid $35 for rent.
-At Willey's link you'll discover that he was on of the pioneer pilots for Standard Air Lines.
+He paid $35/month for rent.
+At Willey's link you'll discover that he was one of the pioneer pilots for Standard Air Lines.

 Likewise, Apartment 8 was occupied by Register pilot Charles E. Widmer (34) and his wife Anna M. (23).
 Like Hershey, they paid $32.50 in rent.
 Widmer was identified as an “Aviator” with “Mid-Continent Air Express.”

 Hershey's third landing was on Wednesday, August 13, 1930 at 12:30PM.
 This time he flew Fokker Super Universal NC126M solo for M.A.E.
 He wrote "M.A.E. #8" in the registration number column, referring, probably, to the company's scheduled flight number.
 Please direct your browser to the link for the airplane, because there is an interesting and rare moving picture film of it posted there.
-If you want to know what a Fokker Super Universal looked like moving in the air and on the ground, this is your chance to find out.
+If you want to know what a Fokker Super Universal looked like moving in the air and on the ground, this is your chance to find out at the link.

 His fourth visit was about six months later, on Sunday, March 8, 1931 at 5:00PM.
 He carried a single, unidentified passenger for W.A.E. in Fokker Super Universal NC122M.